CosmicBridge/server/README.md

-# server
+# Cosmic Bridge
-Server node for Cosmic Bridge.
-Manages the Cosmos chain and Bitcoin integration.
+Server node for the Cosmic Bridge application.
+Manages tracking payments/balance on the Cosmos chain and bundled scheduled payouts on the Bitcoin mainnet.

 ### Concept